Bring Up Nebraska / Community Well-Being

 Bring Up Nebraska communities include a community-owned collaboration that seeks to optimize the prevention of Adverse Childhood Experiences by actively promoting Protective Factors within the community context, and through parent-child interactions.
 The end goal is to move the needle on the 8 Community Well-Being Indicators.

 Commitment by government institutions, nonprofit service providers, health care professionals, faith-based organizations, educators and – most importantly – the population being served to work together to improve the community well-being within their community.
 At Nebraska Children, we build community-owned collaboration using the Collective Impact process.

 ACEs are encounters that create a high risk to a child’s physical, mental, emotional and relational health in the short term and into adulthood.
 Preventing ACEs for children at the highest risk can help avoid these dangerous and costly outcomes.
 Accoring to the Nebraska Pregnancy Risk Assessment Monitoring System (PRAMS) data for 2011, 44% of Nebraska children experience at least one ACE.

-The community context is the setting in which all child well-being efforts will occur.
+The community context is the setting in which all community well-being efforts will occur.
 It refers to the community norms that influence parenting, the openness of parents to seek out help, and the social acceptability of offering parenting help.
-In a Child Well-Being Community, optimizing this community context is a critical part of a successful strategy.
+In a CWB Community, optimizing this community context is a critical part of a successful strategy.

 Community Prevention System

 This term refer to family-level dynamics.
-Child Well-Being Communities focus efforts on programming that teaches parents how to interact positively with their children, and that enhance the social-emotional competence of children.
-The most pertinent measurement of the quality of parent-child interactions is Child Well-Being indicators.
+CWB communities focus efforts on programming that teaches parents how to interact positively with their children, and that enhance the social-emotional competence of children.
+The most pertinent measurement of the quality of parent-child interactions is Community Well-Being indicators.
 Read more about strategies to improve Parent Engagement.